-The Advisory Council is an invite-only forum made up of professionals from the diplomatic and international relations field who provide impartial strategic advice to the Executive Team and Board of Directors whenever required.
+The Advisory Council is an invite-only forum made up of professionals from the diplomatic and international relations field who provide impartial strategic advice to the Executive Team and Board of Directors.

 Sir Iftikhar Ayaz OBE